 Average Load Time of WordPress Sites

 - WordPress has one of the lowest page loading times for mobile devices.
-Usually, because website owners do not optimize their website properly for mobile devices.
+Usually, website owners do not optimize their websites properly for mobile devices.

 - 25.3% of WordPress websites are considered to perform higher than average for desktop devices.

 - 38.5% of WordPress websites are considered to perform significantly worse than average for desktop devices.

 - 24.2% of WordPress websites are considered to perform faster than the average website for mobile devices.

 - 40.7% of WordPress websites perform slower than the average website on mobile devices.

 Website Load Time Impact Statistics

 - A 0.1-second improvement in your website’s speed on mobile devices can improve conversions by 8.4%.

 - A one-page loading delay can reduce page views on a website by 11%.

 - 44% of customers will share the story of a long loading time with their friends and family that can reduce direct visits to your website.